 This private road is lauded in article after article as being one of Texas’ most scenic drives.
 Again, after living in Austin over four years … yep, that’s right.
 It was high time we see it for our scenery-lovin’ selves.

-Obviously, this is about as scenic as it gets in the heat of a Texas hill country summer, but aren’t those boots on the fence posts cute?
-And, the word on the street (or the Loop) is that this very same stretch of asphalt looks like bluebonnet heaven come spring.
+This is about as scenic as it gets in the heat of a Texas hill country summer.
+These boots bring a welcome distraction, as they draw your your eye up from the dry, brown grass.
+Aren’t they cute?
+And, the word on the Loop is that this very same stretch of asphalt looks like bluebonnet heaven come springtime.

 And of course, what’s a hill country excursion during the dog days of summer without a stop for peach ice cream at Gold’s Orchards?